august/Geopoint/README.md

 ## Calculating Distance to Another Point ##

-The Geopoint class allows you to calculate the distance, in meters, to another point.
+The Geopoint class allows you to calculate the distance to another point.
+The default response returns meters.

 	$there = new Geopoint(33.81,-117.92);
 	$distance = $here->distanceToPoint($there);
 	// returns 53707.148901519 (or 33.37 miles)

+	// to return miles instead of meters
+	$distance = $here->distanceToPoint($there, 'mi');
+	// returns 33.37

 To calculate distance, the Geopoint class uses the haversine formula, which takes into account the curvature of the Earth.